ChrisM-X/Payloads_Cheat-Sheets/Web Security Payloads/Portswigger - Web Security Academy/Directory Traversal/README.md

 ..%25%32%66
 ```

-   * URL encode the / character then encode only the % character in ../ :
+   * URL encode the / character ..%2f , then URL encode only the % character in ..%2f :

 ```bash
 ..%252f